 So why did the follow-up This Is Hardcore not get the same warm reception?
 Well the subject matter was pretty dark and the music matched it.
-Jarvis Cocker’s tales of the porn industry and mid-life crisis was a turn off to many.
+Jarvis Cocker’s tales of the adult film industry and mid-life crisis was a turn off to many.
 Their loss.

 Standout Tracks: This Is Hardcore, Party Hard, Help The Aged, Sylvia, Like A Friend

 Suede spearheaded the Britpop movement, but they got left behind quick.
 After a solid selling début, sophomore album Dog Man Star confused fans and critics, and ended with guitarist Bernard Butler leaving the band.

 It just doesn’t seem fair, that their best album is one of their biggest commercial failures.
 For sheer grandiosity, production and song craft, it’s a startling achievement, mixing Glam hooks, Prog dynamics, and Morrissey-esque tales of self-pity and doomed romance.